phimage/MomXML/README.md

 # MomXML

-Create or parse CoreData managed object model XMLs
+Create or parse CoreData managed object model XMLs.

 ## Project description

 ### Model

-Contains `struct` objects which describe each XML elements
+Contains `struct` objects which describe each XML elements.

 ### ToXML
-Contains `struct` extensions to create XML string from `struct` objects
+Contains `struct` extensions to create XML string from `struct` objects.

 ### FromXML

-Contains `struct` extensions to create this `struct` objects using XML from `SWXMLHash` frameworks
+Contains `struct` extensions to create this `struct` objects using XML from `SWXMLHash` frameworks.

+### FromCoreData

+Contains CoreData extensions to create `struct` objects.
+So you can serialize in memory data model into xml.

 ## Setup